jsoft88/spark-csv2mongodb/README.md

 the csv file will be dumped
 * --mongo-output-collection: name of the collection that will contain documents from csv file.
+* --mongo-username-env-key: name of the environment variable exported containing the username to use when connecting to mongodb
+* --mongo-password-env-key: name of the environment variable exported containing the password to use for the provided mongodb user

 ## CICD
 You can find integration with github actions, which is in charged of running integration tests for the batch library.
 This also serves as an example of how to run locally by using docker-compose.
+The root username and root password used in the docker setup, can be found in the `Settings` tab of the repo.

 ## Extending the batch library
 Please feel free to fork and extend the library for other sources/targets,